 On colder days I can recommend a swim in the hot springs Fuentes Georginas.
 Hitchhiking there and back is half the fun of the trip!

 Hostels aren’t that luxurious as in Antigua, but you can find a decent bed at a good price.
 We stayed at the Kasa Kiwi Hostel in the center of Quetzaltenango.
 They operate also as a travel agency so you can book a lot of different tours via the hostel.
 As well as transportation to your next destination.
+Casa Seibel is owned by the same people as Casa Kiwi and is also a very good option to stay.

 Chichicastenango market: a Day trip to go souvenir shopping